oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 beginning of the day).

 SD-JWT only conceals the value of claims that are not revealed.
-It does not meet standard security notations for anonymous credentials.
-In particular Verifiers and Issuers can know when they have seen the same credential no matter what fields have been disclosed, even none of them.
+It does not meet security notations for anonymous credentials [@?CL01].
+In particular, colluding Verifiers and Issuers can know when they have seen the same credential no matter what fields have been disclosed, even when none are disclosed.
-This behavior may not accord with what users intuitively expect or are lead to expect from user interface interactions and lead to them make choices they would not otherwise make.
-Workarounds such as batch issuance as described above help for keeping
+This behavior may not align with what users naturally anticipate or are guided to expect from user interface interactions, potentially causing them to make decisions they might not otherwise make.
+Workarounds such as batch issuance as described above help with keeping
 Verifiers from linking different presentations, but cannot work for Issuer/Verifier unlinkability.
 This issue applies to all salted hash-based approaches, including mDL/mDoc [@?ISO.18013-5] and SD-CWT [@?I-D.ietf-spice-sd-cwt].